armory/docs/content/en/docs/installation/operator.md

 With the operator, you can also reference secrets stored in existing Kubernetes secrets in the same namespace as Spinnaker.

 The format is:
 - `encrypted:k8s!n:<secret name>!k:<secret key>` for string values.
-These will be added as environment variable to the Spinnaker deployment.
+This will be added as an environment variable to the Spinnaker deployment.
 - `encryptedFile:k8s!n:<secret name>!k:<secret key>` for file references.
 Files will come from a volume mount in the Spinnaker deployment.